zvdy/kubectl-ai/README.md

 You can use `kubectl-ai` with AI models running locally. `kubectl-ai` supports [ollama](https://ollama.com/) and [llama.cpp](https://github.com/ggml-org/llama.cpp) to use the AI models running locally.

+Additionally, the [`modelserving`](modelserving/) directory provides tools and instructions for deploying your own `llama.cpp`-based LLM serving endpoints locally or on a Kubernetes cluster.
+This allows you to host models like Gemma directly in your environment.

 An example of using Google's `gemma3` model with `ollama`:

 ```shell